systemrot/systemrot/INSTALL.md

 Then open **Actions → Generate contribution snake → Run workflow** once.

-The workflow writes the generated SVGs directly into `assets/` on the default branch, so the README uses stable local paths and does not depend on the `output` branch.
+The workflow writes the generated SVGs directly into `assets/` on the default branch, so the README uses stable local paths.

+The contribution snake is intentionally kept prominent — do not remove the `Contribution graph` section or its `<picture>` block.